 The 2019 Cross-border E-commerce Shopper Survey took place in 41 countries: Argentina, Australia, Austria, Belgium, Brazil, Canada, Chile, China, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, India, Indonesia, Ireland, Italy, Japan, Latvia, Lithuania, Luxembourg, Mexico, the Netherlands, New Zealand, Norway, Poland, Portugal, Russia, Slovenia, South Korea, Spain, Sweden, Switzerland, Turkey, the UK and the USA.

 The study covers the following:

-- Frequency of online shopping by country
+- Frequency of online shopping & reasons for purchasing cross-border

-- Country of most recent purchase
+- Country and website of most recent purchase

-- Product weight of goods bought cross-border
+- Category, weight and value of goods purchased

 - Delivery cost

-- Consumer experience of delivery transit times
+- Consumer delivery preferences…

-- Delivery location
+- Delivery location usage and preference

-- Sustainable delivery preferences
+- Sustainable packaging and delivery

-- Major economies of scale through centralised research commissioned, managed, analysed and reported by IPC based on common methodology and questionnaire translated into local language by the participating postal operator.
+- Major economies of scale through centralised research commissioned, managed, analysed and reported by IPC based on common methodology and questionnaire translated into the local language by the participating postal operator.

 Access to the research findings is restricted to IPC members.
 To access the reports below, please log in to our extranet via the 'Login' box in the top-right corner of this page.
 If you do not have an account yet, please register here.
 Should you have any issues logging into your account, registering or accessing the documents, please contact us at email@example.com.